dramoz/kv260-atrover/KV260-atrover.md

 > export VIRTUALENVWRAPPER_VIRTUALENV=\$HOME/.local/bin/virtualenv
 > source \$HOME/.local/bin/virtualenvwrapper.sh

-💡In the [KV260-ATRover GitHub repository](https://github.com/dramoz/kv260-atrover) I have provide a set of `.bash` configuration scripts that include some extra setup for Ubuntu command line terminals including the above `virtualenv and virtualwrapper` setup.
+💡In the [KV260-ATRover GitHub repository](https://github.com/dramoz/kv260-atrover) I have provided a set of `.bash` configuration scripts that include some extra setup for Ubuntu command line terminals including the above `virtualenv and virtualwrapper` setup.

 They will transform the command line prompt from